 The war in Afghanistan started in October of 2001.
 You would think that the U.S. would have taught Afghans the value of freedom by now.
 But Afghans are still poor and we have not succeeded in making Afghanistan a wealthy, free market economy.

 Over the past two years, Afghan forces are increasingly turning on each other.
 53 Afghans have died and 22 have suffered injuries at the hands of their Afghan brothers (not the Taliban).
 Increasing Afghan-on-Afghan attacks indicate that U.S. nation-building will not transform the Arab world.
 Ongoing war seems to have merely increased the internal animosity among the various Afghan cultures, tribes and families, Afghan National Police recruitment center commander Maj.
-Bashir Ishaqzia tells the New York Times.
+Bashir Ishaqzia tells the

 Losing our assets